Sabra and Shatila massacre: U.N. condemnation

 On 16 December 1982, the United Nations General Assembly condemned the massacre and declared it to be an act of genocide.

 The voting record on section D of Resolution 37/123 was: yes: 123; no: 0; abstentions: 22; non-voting: 12.

+In the General Assembly debate, the Soviet Union stated that: "The word for what Israel is doing on Lebanese soil is genocide.
+Its purpose is to destroy the Palestinians as a nation."
+Cuba, on behalf of sixteen sponsors, proposed a resolution claiming that Israel had decided genocide was the answer to the Palestinian question.
+The Nicaragua delegate stated: "It is difficult to believe that a people that suffered so much from the Nazi policy of extermination in the middle of the twentieth century would use the same fascist, genocidal arguments and methods against other peoples."

-The delegate for Canada stated: "The term genocide cannot, in our view, be applied to this particular inhuman act".
+In opposition, the delegate for Canada stated: "The term genocide cannot, in our view, be applied to this particular inhuman act".
 The delegate of Singapore – voting 'yes' – added: "My delegation regrets the use of the term 'an act of genocide' ... [as] the term 'genocide' is used to mean acts committed with intent to destroy, in whole or in part, a national, ethnic, racial or religious group."
 Canada and Singapore questioned whether the General Assembly was competent to determine whether such an event would constitute genocide.
-The Soviet Union, by contrast, asserted that: "The word for what Israel is doing on Lebanese soil is genocide.
-Its purpose is to destroy the Palestinians as a nation."
-The Nicaragua delegate asserted: "It is difficult to believe that a people that suffered so much from the Nazi policy of extermination in the middle of the twentieth century would use the same fascist, genocidal arguments and methods against other peoples."

 The United States commented that "While the criminality of the massacre was beyond question, it was a serious and reckless misuse of language to label this tragedy genocide as defined in the 1948 Convention".

-William Schabas, director of the Irish Centre for Human Rights at the National University of Ireland, stated that "there was little discussion of the scope of the term genocide, which had obviously been chosen to embarrass Israel rather than out of any concern with legal precision".
+In a scholarly assessment of the General Assembly debate, William Schabas, director of the Irish Centre for Human Rights at the National University of Ireland, stated that "there was little discussion of the scope of the term genocide, which had obviously been chosen to embarrass Israel rather than out of any concern with legal precision".